aliciacordova/kickstarter-analysis/README.md

 ![Theather_Outcomer_vs_Launch](https://user-images.githubusercontent.com/87447639/130127855-bfabda19-5f4b-4e1f-8695-1c0614f9e8cb.PNG)

-It can be observed in the analysis how the month of May represents the largest number of shows that are presented in theaters with a total of 166.
-Of which 111 (67%) of them have turned out to be successful and 52 (31%) of them a failure to meet the estimated goal for each one of them.
+It can be observed in the analysis how the month of May represents the highest peak of number of shows (successful and failed) that are presented in theaters.
+With a total of 166 of shows 111 (67%) of them have turned out to be successful and 52 (31%) of them a failure to meet the estimated goal for each one of them.
 Only 3 (2%) shows were canceled in May.

 In second position we could indicate that June would be the next month with the best outcome bases on launch date for theaters.